 Skip to content

-Romania Trip Cost: Daily Budget Breakdown
+Romania Trip Cost 2026: Daily Budget in Lei

 A restored old-town street in central Bucharest, the kind of pedestrian lane lined with cafes and terraces where daily spending adds up

-Photo: Ștefan Jurcă, CC BY 2.0 (source )
+Photo: Ștefan Jurcă, CC BY 2.0 ( source )

 That daily band hides a lot of range, though, and the difference between the low and high number is almost entirely two things: where you sleep and how often you eat sitting down.
 Below is the trip built from the ground up, line by line, so you can size your own days rather than trust a single headline figure.
 For how you actually pay for all of it, cards versus cash and the exchange-rate traps, see the companion guide on money in Romania.